deft1991/watchman/README.md

 ## Acknowledgments
 Special thanks:
 1. Kirill Kazakov for configuring the infrastructure and assisting in CI/CD.
 Kir, couldn't have done it without you.
-2. Dmiriy Volykhin for your ideas and support
+2. Dmitriy Volykhin for your ideas and support
 3. The best community in https://t.me/faangtalk for tests and patience

 ## Contacts